venkatesan-krishnamoorthy/mcupsdk-core/docs_src/docs/api_guide/examples/drivers/epwm_protection_pru.md

 # External Connections

-## AM263X-CC or AM263PX-CC
+## AM263X-CC or AM263PX-CC or AM261X-SOM
-Connect AM263x or AM263Px ControlCard to TMDSHSECDOCK (HSEC180 controlCARD Baseboard Docking Station)
+Connect AM263x-CC or AM263Px-CC or AM261x-SOM to TMDSHSECDOCK (HSEC180 controlCARD Baseboard Docking Station)

 \imageStyle{am263_epwm_protection_pru_fig4a.png,width:91%}
  \image html am263_epwm_protection_pru_fig4a.png "Figure 4a.
 External connections required"

+Connect IGBT, OCP, OVP and Speed Signals as below:
  - Provide 'IGBT Fault signal' input to GPIO51

   - 3.3v -> 1 (Low side IGBT has issue)
   - 0v -> 0 (no issue)

  - Provide 'OCP Signal' input to GPIO52
   - 3.3v -> 1 (Over current)
   - 0v -> 0 (current normal)

  - Provide 'OVP Signal' input to GPIO53
   - 3.3v -> 1 (Over voltage)
   - 0v -> 0 (voltage normal)

  - (not supported) Provide 'Speed Signal' input to pin (TBD)

   - PWM signal, PWM frequency corresponding to motor Speed.
 CPLD need to calculate the motor speed based on this PWM frequency and judge the speed > Threshold or not.

  - Provide 'Speed Level' input to GPIO54

   - 3.3v -> 1 (Speed > high Threshold)
   - 0v -> 0 (Speed < high Threshold)

+or connect IGBT, OCP, OVP and Speed Signals from HSEC as below:
+- IGBT_FAULT_IN (GPIO51) Signal with IGBT_FAULT_OUT (GPIO55) Signal
+  - Connect HSEC Pin 57 to 58
+- OCP_IN (GPIO52) Signal with OCP_OUT (GPIO56) Signal
+  - Connect HSEC Pin 59 to 60
+- OVP_IN (GPIO53) Signal with OVP_OUT (GPIO57) Signal
+  - Connect HSEC Pin 61 to 62
+- SPEED_LEVEL_IN (GPIO54) Signal with SPEED_LEVEL_OUT (GPIO58) Signal
+  - Connect HSEC Pin 63 to 64

 - Capture EPWM0_A waveform at HSEC Pin 49
 - Capture EPWM0_B waveform at HSEC Pin 51